-Each graduate student is required to have one evaluation meeting each year with his/her faculty advisor and the faculty on his/her advisory committee to discuss academic and research progress and plans.
+Each graduate student is required to have one evaluation meeting each year with their advisor and the faculty on his/her advisory committee to discuss academic and research progress and plans.
 It is strongly recommend that this meeting be done after the student research presentation (Mondays 12-1 pm).
 The program has reserved the seminar room from 1:00 to 1:30 pm on Mondays to facilitate the scheduling of this meeting.
-Forms for this evaluation will be emailed to the student and advisor prior to the student research presentation.
+Forms for this evaluation will be on the MCDB&G website.